It’s not a physical thing. It is a mental thing.

 If you had your baby years ago, and now realize that you did too much too soon and are paying the price, please know, it is NEVER too late to go back and build your foundation.

-If you are looking for support in creating that solid foundation for your body, please come check out my free trainings and programs.
+If you are looking for support in creating that solid foundation for your body, please come check out my free trainings below.